 What is expected of me in Year 12?
 3

 What support will I receive from my teachers?
 6

 Course Overview 7

 Knowledge and definition trackers 10

 How will I be assessed and how can I meet the criteria?
 29

-Paper 1 (sample papers, mark schemes, structure guidance and exemplar responses)
+Paper 1 (sample papers, mark schemes, structure guidance and exemplar responses) 33

 Paper 2 (as above) 51

-What will these questions look like? (question banks) 60
+Practice Question Banks 59

 What additional reading and watching will I have to do?
-104
+108

-Assessment tracker 106
+Assessment tracker 110

-Folder check log 107
+Folder check log 111

-Reading log pro forma109
+Reading log pro forma 113

-Glossary pro forma 110
+Glossary pro forma 114

+Political Spectrum - The basics guide 115